Terms and Conditions of Sale

 Only the timestamp of the Milodomain.com servers, synchronised with a reference time server, shall prevail in the event of a dispute relating to the moment of placement or close of a bid.
 The countdown displayed on the Customer's screen is provided for purely informational purposes and cannot be relied upon against Horizon Investissement in the event of any discrepancy with the server time.

-At the close of the sale and subject to the reserve-price rules provided for in article 6.3, the Customer who placed the highest bid is declared the designated beneficiary.
+At the close of the sale, the Customer who placed the highest bid is declared the designated beneficiary.
 This designation is provisional as long as the snap with AFNIC has not been confirmed.
 The designation becomes definitive upon confirmation of the snap.
 In the interval between the close of the sale and the snap operation, Horizon Investissement prepares the EPP registration request from the AFNIC Contact information appearing in the designated beneficiary Customer's account.
 The status of the bid can be consulted at any time from the Customer's personal area.

 To preserve the confidentiality of Customers while allowing the sale to be tracked, each Customer is assigned, upon creation of their account, a random and stable bidder identifier, made up of one or two letters and three digits (for example: X247, DY418).
 This identifier is unique per account, immutable for the entire duration of the account, and is not reassigned to another Customer in the event of account deletion.
-It is the only identifier displayed on the bidder lists of enriched listings (article 6.2).
+It is the only identifier displayed on the public bidder lists.
 No other personal information (name, email, city, etc.) is exposed to other bidders.

 7.1.
 Price